The Ultimate Homeowners Packing and Moving Checklist

 Begin with gas-powered equipment like lawnmowers and chain saws.
 If using a moving company you will need to drain these of oil and gas first.
 This can then be given to a neighbor or disposed of responsibly.
 Remove accessories and components and pack in a reinforced box along with a bag of any screws, nuts and bolts.
 Buy some large protective covers for the rest of the equipment.

 Tools of a similar size (brooms, shovels, rakes, hoes, etc.) can be secured together using ties.
 Hoses should be purged of water and coiled.
-Small tools should be stored in a toolbox while larger ones can be wrapped in rags, linens and/or bubble wrap and packed into a reinforced box.
-Any blades should be wrapped in bubble wrap and the box marked ‘Caution: Sharp Item’ or similar.
+Small tools should be stored in a toolbox while larger ones can be wrapped in rags, linens and/or bubble roll and packed into a reinforced box.
+Any blades should be wrapped in bubble roll and the box marked ‘Caution: Sharp Item’ or similar.

 Next, clean and dismantle any lawn furniture.
 Remove and wash down umbrellas, leaving them to dry before storing in a mattress bag.
 Seat cushions can be packed separately in clear garbage bags.
 These can be useful for extra padding in the removal truck.